larpchronicles/rules/06_martial-skills.md

 >This skill adds +1 base weapon damage to the character’s chosen weapon hand, which is chosen at the time of purchasing this skill.<br/>Requires the Long Weapon skill.

-#### Two Hand Weapon Proficiency
+#### Two-Handed Weapon Proficiency

->This skill adds +1 base weapon damage to the character’s chosen primary weapon hand, which is chosen at the time of purchasing this skill.<br/>Requires the Two Hand Weapon skill.
+>This skill adds +1 base weapon damage to the character’s chosen primary weapon hand, which is chosen at the time of purchasing this skill.<br/>Requires the Two-Handed Weapon skill.

 #### Ranged Weapon Proficiency